Interactions

 Press Escape to exit Interactions mode and return to Design mode.

-- Add interactions -- Create a new interaction with a trigger and actions.
+- Add interactions -- Create a new interaction with a trigger from the selected node's add handle.

-press; screens supporteventtriggers (like$screen_shown). - Add actions -- Append actions to the interaction's sequence.
-Drag to reorder.
+press,long_press, andhover; screens supporteventtriggers like$screen_shown. - Add actions -- Append actions from the trigger card's add handle.

 - Delete interactions -- Remove an interaction and all its actions.